Devices

 This section introduces the Devices module in the Shipment Tracking solution, outlining supported IoT technologies and device types and explaining how to search, filter, and review device health, sensor data, and usage so you can effectively manage tracking hardware across shipments, assets, sites, and fleets.

-This section provides an overview of the technologies, device types, usage patterns, connectivity mechanisms, and functionality of devices in an IoT-based asset tracking and monitoring ecosystem provided by Tag-N-Trac.
+This section describes the technologies, device types, connectivity, and functionality of devices in the Tag-N-Trac IoT-based asset tracking and monitoring ecosystem.

 Device Technologies